 I believe a camera is nothing more than a tool.
-It is there to do a job and, within reason and with a little care, it should never stop you from taking a photograph.
+It is there to do a job and, within reason and with a little care, it should never become an obstacle to you in taking a photograph.
 I am fortunate that I now own a body that is weatherproof, but most of my lenses are not.
 I have used my equipment in rain, snow, mist, drizzle and bitterly cold conditions.
 Not once have I had a problem with anything, apart from the odd shutter release cable, but I do regard these as disposable, though, as they are so cheap on eBay that now I carry several.

 Just remember, you stay in, you miss out !